Depending on how much coffee you drink and how you brew it, you could be increasing your cholesterol due to your consumption of cafestol.

 One thing is clear: Coffee may raise cholesterol, but this depends on how you brew it and how much you drink.
 If you’re sensitive to caffeine, coffee may also impact your health.

-- Cholesterol is a waxy substance produced by the liver.
-It is naturally found in the body.
+Cholesterol is a waxy substance produced by the liver.
+It’s naturally found in the body.

 Coffee doesn’t contain cholesterol like many animal products do.
 Instead, coffee affects how your body produces cholesterol.

-If you have a genetic mutation that slows down coffee metabolism in your body, and you drink two or more cups of coffee a day, your risk of heart disease may be higher.
+If you have a genetic mutation that slows down coffee metabolism in your body and you drink two or more cups of coffee a day, your risk for heart disease may be higher.

-Research has shown that drinking five cups of coffee daily from a French press brewing method can increase blood cholesterol levels by 6 to 8 percent.
+Research has shown that drinking five cups of coffee daily over 4 weeks from a French press brewing method can increase blood cholesterol levels by 6 to 8 percent.

 Unless you’re drinking significant amounts of unfiltered or French press coffee on a daily basis, raised cholesterol levels shouldn’t be much of a concern — at least, not when it comes to coffee.
 On the contrary, coffee may be able to deliver numerous health benefits.

-Coffee has also been associated with protection against diseases such as type 2 diabetes, liver disease, Parkinson’s, and depression.
+Coffee has also been associated with protection against diseases such as:

 Perhaps some of the most relevant questions about coffee’s effects lie in its energy and mood-boosting element: caffeine.
 After all, it’s why many of us drink coffee in the first place.